8 Best call recorder apps for Android, iPhone, & computers in 2023

 When you’re hiring, you may be screening and interviewing dozens of potential candidates in a week.
 Your calls can all start to blend together.

 Call recorder apps also help you record interviews for content purposes.
-You could use your audio files directly for a podcast or use them to avoid misquoting (and libel issues) when writing a blog post.
+You could use your recorded files directly for a podcast or use them to avoid misquoting (and libel issues) when writing a blog post.

 5. Resolve disputes